highlightxyz/generative-onchain-tools/README.md

 Before deploying a file, you can check how much it will cost to deploy a file.
 The cost is calculated using the network's current gas fee.
 Add a file to `file-system/files/` to proceed.

 ```
-Format: yarn cost --name <file name> --network <network name> --legacy <optional, defaults to true>
+Format: yarn cost --name <file name> --network <network name> --legacy <optional, defaults to false>
 ```

 ```
 Example: yarn cost --name p5.min.js --network ethereum
 ```

 If legacy is set to false, the cost estimator will use the `maxFeePerGas` value to estimate the cost, instead of `gasPrice`.
-It's recommended to keep legacy as true, since most rpcs are backwards compatible when returning the legacy `gasPrice`.
+It's recommended to keep legacy as false.

 ---